Date: January 10, 1820

 "The Indiana Hero" - Anna Underhill

-Amasa Fuller was madly in love with a young lady of Lawrenceburg, Indiana, whose name has been lost to history.
+Amasa Fuller was madly in love with a young lady of Lawrenceburg, Indiana, named Catharine Farrar (though court records and other sources refer to her simply as the “young lady.”)
 Attorney Oliver Hampton Smith, who knew them both when he was a student in Lawrenceburg, described her as “a young, though not handsome girl, with a broad English accent.”
 In spite of her reported unattractiveness, Amasa Fuller was deeply in love with the girl and they were engaged to be married.
 Their wedding date was set for January 10, 1820.

 The letter left Fuller in a state of gloom and melancholy.
 On Friday, January 7, he left Brookville for Lawrenceburg on foot.
 He arrived that evening and took a room at Coburn’s Hotel, which happened to be next door to the residence of his true love, and in the same building as the office of Palmer Warren.
 Fuller met Warren several times in the house and attempted to pick fights, which Warren declined each time.